 Milaca is a very small city located in the state of Minnesota.
 With a population of 2,883 people and three constituent neighborhoods, Milaca is the 207th largest community in Minnesota.

-Milaca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Milaca is a city of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Milaca who work in teaching (11.42%), sales jobs (10.95%), and healthcare (8.91%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Milaca is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Milaca is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Milaca who work in sales jobs (12.16%), office and administrative support (9.55%), and teaching (8.41%).

-The per capita income in Milaca in 2010 was $23,517, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $94,068 for a family of four.
-However, Milaca contains both very wealthy and poor people as well.
+The per capita income in Milaca in 2010 was $21,075, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,300 for a family of four.

 The people who call Milaca home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milaca residents report their race to be White, followed by Native American.
-Important ancestries of people in Milaca include Swedish, Irish, Norwegian, and English.
+The greatest number of Milaca residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Milaca include Swedish, Irish, Norwegian, and Polish.

 The most common language spoken in Milaca is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Scandinavian languages and Spanish.